New South Carolina laws that go into effect in July 2018

 The budget also includes up to $15 million in state lottery-funded grants for S.C. school districts to install new door locks, security cameras, metal detectors and life-saving medical equipment.

-A new bill signed Monday by S.C.
-Gov. McMaster requires school districts to come up with a school safety plan before July 2021 that includes responses for fire, severe weather and active shooter situations.
-Schools must conduct at least one fire drill, one active shooter/intruder drills and one severe weather/earthquake drills each semester.
+A bill signed Monday by Gov. Henry McMaster requires school districts to come up with a school safety plan before July 2021 that includes responses for fire, severe weather and active shooter situations.
+Schools must conduct at least one fire drill, one active shooter/intruder drill and one severe weather/earthquake drill each semester.

 Medical marijuana study committee